History of the United States Merchant Marine: Wartime issues

-What was ignored, say the Seafarers' International Union, was the fact that seamen are paid by the ship owner for their work, consequently they were paid only while the ships were in the water.
+What was ignored, say the Seafarers' International Union, was that seamen are paid by the ship owner for their work, consequently they were paid only while the ships were in the water.
 A seaman torpedoed off his ship was off the payroll the minute he was injured, landed in a lifeboat or hit the water.
 Surviving seamen had to beg, borrow, plead or work their way back to the United States from places such as Murmansk, Russia, so they could be reassigned to another ship.
 Until that happened, they weren't paid.
 And in addition they would be drafted if they didn't find another ship within 30 days.
 Their wartime record reveals that their losses were among the highest of any group in the front lines.
 They died at a rate of 1 in 24.
 All told, 733 American cargo ships were lost and 8,651 of the 215,000 who served perished on troubled waters and off enemy shores.

 The biggest supporter of the merchant sailors was President Franklin D. Roosevelt.
 It was he who in 1936 urged the United States Congress to pass the Merchant Marine Act, which established a 10-year program for building ships that would be used for commerce during peacetime and would be converted for use by the Navy during times of war or national emergency; and a training program for seamen that linked them to the military in wartime, specifically the Navy.
 It was this legislation that enabled the country to take on the Axis powers a few years later, but not before extensive losses on the East coast, which was crawling with German submarines by the end of 1941.
 That year the Germans sank 1,232 Allied and neutral ships worldwide, including those crewed by the Merchant Marine, and the following year was even worse.
 The Allies would lose 1,323 ships, while Germany's submarine losses totaled just 87.
 More than 1,000 merchant seamen would die within sight of the East Coast, and it wasn't uncommon for inhabitants of the seashore to find their bodies washed up on the sand.

 Roosevelt, while the war was under way, proclaimed "Mariners have written one of its most brilliant chapters.
 They have delivered the goods when and where needed in every theater of operations and across every ocean in the biggest, the most difficult and dangerous job ever undertaken.
 As time goes on, there will be greater public understanding of our merchant's fleet record during this war."